^

 Elimination of etiological factors

-Elimination of the etiological factors of chronic bronchitis largely slows the progression of the disease, prevents the exacerbation of the disease and the development of complications.
+Elimination of the etiological factors of chronic bronchitis largely slows down the progression of the disease, prevents exacerbation of the disease and the development of complications.

-First of all, it is necessary to give up smoking categorically.
-Great importance is attached to the elimination of occupational hazards (various types of dust, acid vapors, alkalis, etc.), careful sanitation of foci of chronic infection (in ENT organs, etc.).
+First of all, it is necessary to categorically give up smoking.
+Great importance is attached to the elimination of occupational hazards (various types of dust, acid vapors, alkalis, etc.), thorough sanitation of foci of chronic infection (in ENT organs, etc.).
 It is very important to create an optimal microclimate in the workplace and at home.

 In the case of a pronounced dependence of the onset of the disease and its subsequent exacerbations on unfavorable weather conditions, it is advisable to move to a region with a favorable dry and warm climate.

-Patients with the development of local bronchiectasis often show surgical treatment.
-Elimination of the focus of purulent infection reduces the frequency of exacerbations of chronic bronchitis.
+Patients with the development of local bronchiectasis are often shown surgical treatment.
+Elimination of the source of purulent infection reduces the frequency of exacerbations of chronic bronchitis.

 Inpatient treatment of chronic bronchitis and bed rest

-Inpatient treatment and bed rest are shown only to certain groups of patients if the following conditions exist:
+Inpatient treatment and bed rest are indicated only for certain groups of patients in the presence of the following conditions:

-• marked exacerbation of chronic bronchitis with an increase in respiratory failure, despite active outpatient treatment;
+• severe exacerbation of chronic bronchitis with increasing respiratory failure, despite active outpatient treatment;

 • development of acute respiratory failure;